Untitled

 Participation Expectations

-• Check into the Canvas Modules every Tuesday for the most up-to-date news and assignments as we move through the semester.
-Attendance is very important for the successful completion of this course and will be marked at the end of each week when assignments are due.
+• Check the Canvas Modules every Tuesday and review the “Overview” page for the latest news and assignments.
+Attendance is essential for successfully completing this course, and it will be marked at the end of each week when assignments are due.

-• Students are expected to participate in all discussion forums, take any quizzes, and do all homework weekly in order for their attendance to be marked as “Present” and to get their weekly grades.
-Each week we will cover new material, therefore, it is important to stay on top of all assignments.
+• Students are expected to participate in all discussion forums, including replies, and complete all homework weekly for their attendance to be marked as “Present” and for them to receive their weekly grades.
+We will cover new material each week, so it is important to stay on top of all assignments.

-• Do not hesitate to ask for extra help if you need it or clarification if you don't understand something.
-It may help me to clarify things for others, too.
-I am always available for questions through email and we can set aside some time on Zoom, if necessary.
+• Do not hesitate to ask for extra help or clarification if you need it or don't understand something.
+Your questions may help me clarify things for others, too.
+I am always available to answer questions via email, and we can set aside time on Zoom if necessary.

-• Check your email throughout the week.
-I will send out "Announcements" about new modules and any updates or notices.
-Please take a moment to set your preferences for notices and check your school email or forward it to your personal account.
+• Please check your email throughout the week.
+I will send "Announcements" about new modules and any updates or notices.
+Please take a moment to set your preferences for notices, check your school email, or forward it to your personal account.

 • All assignments must be uploaded to or completed in Canvas to be graded.
-Do not email me any assignments for grading.
-Contact me if you cannot upload an assignment.
+Please do not email me assignments for grading.
+If you cannot upload an assignment, please get in touch with me.

 • All posts and assignments should be in your own words.
 Copying and pasting from sources is not allowed and will be considered plagiarism unless it is a quote and identified as such.
 Proper grammar and spelling are expected in all assignments.
 Using AI to write any assignments is not allowed in this course.

-• For more information, please read the "Netiquette" document about online communication expectations for this class, which will be posted the first week of class in the Modules section.
+• For more information, please read the "Netiquette" document about online communication expectations for this class, which will be posted in the Resources section of the Modules.

 Missing & Late Work Policy

-For each day an assignment is late (other than the discussions, which will not be graded late), 5% will be deducted per day for up to one week.
-The assignment will automatically close in Canvas after that, and you will no longer be able to upload it.
-Please contact me if you need any help or to discuss special circumstances.
-I will do my best to work with you, but do not wait until the end of the semester.
-You will not be able to make up a whole semester's worth of work at the end.
+For late assignments (other than the discussions, which cannot be submitted late), 5% will be deducted daily for up to one week.
+After that, the assignment will automatically close in Canvas, and you can no longer upload it.
+If you continually submit late work, your average will be significantly reduced.
+Please contact me if you need any help or if you need to discuss special circumstances.
+I will do my best to work with you but do not wait until the end of the semester.
+You will not be able to make up a semester's worth of work at the end.

 Accessibility Services for Students with Disabilities: